CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/commands_and_locations.md

 - end-to-end dataset preparation to training to inference to validation workflow
 - long-running operations with start, poll, and cancel behavior
 - local web runtime with a consolidated Windows launcher and maintenance menu
-- embedded SQLite by default with optional PostgreSQL mode
+- SQLite by default with optional PostgreSQL mode selected by `XREPORT_DB_BACKEND`

 ## Data And Output Locations